NatronGitHub/Natron/INSTALL_MACOS.md

 qmake -r
 ```

 If you get the error `python2-config: command not found` macOS doesn't have python-config linked correctly.
-On macOS 10.15 this can be fixed by entering the following to add a symlink for the python2.7.config included with macOS.
+On macOS 10.15 (Catalina) this can be fixed by entering the following to add a symlink for the python2.7.config included with macOS.

 ```shell
 sudo ln -s /System/Library/Frameworks/Python.framework/Versions/2.7/bin/python2.7-config /usr/local/bin